 Grind shallots, garlic, fennel seeds, cumin, soaked red chilli and cumin seeds to a coarse paste.

-Heat oil in a thick bottom wok, season with fennel few seeds, add curry leaves and ground paste until you get nice aroma of onion garlic.
+Heat oil in a thick bottom wok, season with fennel seeds, add curry leaves and ground paste until you get nice aroma of onion garlic.
+In medium flame.

 Add chopped tomatoes and salt.
-Saute well and cook in a low flame till the oil floats on it’s sides.
+Saute well and cook in a low flame till the oil leaves on it’s sides.
+As pickle consistency.